mksipe/DSM-Project/README.md

 ### Fixing Missing Data

-  To fix any missing or corrupted data captured within this dataset, I will approximate the data using the mode and/or median.
+  To fix any missing or corrupted data captured within this dataset, I will remove the missing data rows since the amount of data missing is so low.

   There are some pieces of data that are missing in this dataset.